ahdinosaur/vas/README.md

 - `port`: port to open WebSocket server
 - `onListen`: function to call once server is listening
 - `createHttpServer`: function to create http server, of shape `(handlers) => server`. default is `(handlers) => http.createServer(Stack(...handlers))`
+- `serialize`: a duplex pull stream to stringify and parse json objects being sent to and from methods

 ### `vas.connect(client, config, options)`